-Professor Niaz Shah
+Professor Niaz A Shah

 2014

-Professor Niaz Shah
+Professor Niaz A Shah

 Contact Professor

-Niaz practices Employment Law focusing on, but not limited to, capability and disciplinary procedures, redundancies, direct and indirect discrimination, unfair dismissal, and injunctive relief.
+Niaz practices Employment Law, focusing on, but not limited to, capability and disciplinary procedures, redundancies, direct and indirect discrimination, unfair dismissal, and injunctive relief.

-Niaz practices in international human rights law focusing on the United Nations Treaty Bodies such as the Committee on the Elimination of Racial Discrimination (CERD); Human Rights Committee (HRC); Committee against Torture (CAT); Committee on the Elimination of Discrimination against Women (CEDAW) as well as the European Court of Human Rights.
+Niaz practices in international human rights law, focusing on the United Nations Treaty Bodies such as the Committee on the Elimination of Racial Discrimination (CERD); Human Rights Committee (HRC); Committee against Torture (CAT); Committee on the Elimination of Discrimination against Women (CEDAW), as well as the European Court of Human Rights.
 Niaz has interned at the Women’s Rights Section in UN New York, working on the early registered and pending cases before CEDAW.

 Niaz also practices in Public International Law and has advised clients (including governments) on international law.